CogComp/QA-idk-demo/README.md

 curl -d '{"context": "My name is Sarah and I live in London.", "question": "Where do I live?"}' -H "Content-Type: application/json" -X POST http://localhost:8081/process/
 ```

-The results also can be acquired by taking advantage of sending query to the HuggingFace Hosted API Inference:
+The results also can be acquired by taking advantage of sending query to the Hugging Face Hosted API Inference:
 ```
 import json
 import requests